 Specializing in Strategic Planning as well as Board and Staff Leadership, Daniel has recently worked closely with the following organizations: Trinity Academy of Raleigh, JourneyMates, Major League Dad, Vets to Vets, Stars Behind Bars, Ship Community Outreach, Justice Matters, Invisible Girl Project, Refugee Hope Partners, North Raleigh Ministries, House of Hope, Rivercross, Jobs for Life, Wake Monarch Academy and many others.

-A native of Detroit, MI, Monica has made Raleigh home for the past 13 years after stints in St. Louis, Los Angeles, Chicago, and Houston.
+A native of Detroit, MI, Monica has made Raleigh home for the past 15 years after stints in St. Louis, Los Angeles, Chicago, and Houston.
 While caring for her family, she spent time in the community, volunteering in schools, helping nonprofit organizations, and serving on boards.
-She is a past board vice-president at Camp Oak Hill and currently serves as vice-president of the Raleigh-Wake Chapter of Jack and Jill.
+She is a past board vice-president of Camp Oak Hill and former vice-president of the Raleigh-Wake Chapter of Jack and Jill.
 Monica is also a founding board member of In Kind Friends, a 501 (c)3 that provides pro bono consulting services to support capacity development of nonprofits in Wake, Orange, and Durham Counties.

 Monica is a graduate of the University of Michigan-Ann Arbor and earned an MBA from the Kenan-Flagler Business School at UNC-Chapel Hill.
-She enjoys working out, reading, Bible study, and traveling.
-She is married and has four children.
+She enjoys working out, reading, Bible study, traveling, and spending time with her four children.

 Brad is a native North Carolinian who has been married to his wife Jennifer for 15 years.
 They have a 7-year-old daughter, Caroline.
 As Director of Implementation Services, Brad will be able to leverage his skills and experiences as a leader, administrator, developer of processes and systems, and achiever to serve our community well in this new role.
 He will lead the division of coaching and consulting which is purposed to help nonprofits take crucial steps toward organizational health and sustainability.
 Brad’s experience in leading a team and building relationships, his appreciation for the unique journey of each individual and organization, his ability to listen with understanding, and his servant spirit will be a blessing to the strategic consultants he leads and the nonprofits we serve.
 Brad joins us after a 19-year career in the university setting, specifically higher education and student affairs administration.